aditya139123/portfolio-website/README.md

 # portfolio-website
-Personal Portfolio Website built with HTML, CSS and JavaScript
+A modern, responsive personal portfolio website built using HTML, CSS, and JavaScript featuring projects, skills, education, and contact information.